-Figure-1: Applications requiring Fault-Tolerant and Timebound Reliable ambientIoT communication [9-11]
+Figure-1: Applications requiring Fault-Tolerant and Timebound Reliable Ambient IoT communication [9-11]

 5.A.2 Pre-conditions

-1) NYC is a busy city and encounters traffic jam quite often, to alleviate traffic Jam, city council have installed ambientIoT devices in almost all the traffic junctions as shown in Figure-1a.
+1) NYC is a busy city and encounters traffic jam quite often, to alleviate traffic Jam, city council have installed Ambient IoT devices in almost all the traffic junctions as shown in Figure-1a.

-2) These ambientIoT devices are registered to the 5G system.
+2) These Ambient IoT devices are registered to the 5G system.

-3) Traffic monitoring ambientIoT devices are programmed to monitor traffic jam and raise alarms to the subscribed users through 5G System as shown in Figure-1a.
+3) Traffic monitoring Ambient IoT devices are programmed to monitor traffic jam and raise alarms to the subscribed users through 5G System as shown in Figure-1a.

 5.A.3 Service Flows